edheltzel/dotfiles/README.md

 Since we have a bad habit of forgetting things:

-1. Install Xcode Command Line Tools `sudo softwardupdate -i -a && xcode-select --install`
+1. Installing Xcode Command Line Tools `sudo softwardupdate -i -a && xcode-select --install`
     - This will install `git` and `make` if not already installed.
-2. Setup SSH keys for GitHub
+2. Generate a new SSH key for GitHub
     - [Generate a new ssh keys][GENSSHKEY] or restore existing key if needed.
-2. Clone this repository to `~/.dotfiles`
+2. Clone this repository `git clone https://github.com/edheltzel/dotfiles.git ~/.dotfiles`
+3. Use the [`Makefile`](makefile) to install the dotfiles and packages
+    - `cd ~/.dotfiles`
-3. Run the `bootstrap.sh` script or `make install` command
+    - `make install`
+    - Alternatively, you can run the `bootstrap.sh` script `cd ~/.dotfiles && ./bootstrap.sh`

 ## What's Inside